NLP4H/website/content/blog/MS_BERT_intro.md

 A common measurement of multiple sclerosis (MS) severity is EDSS or the Expanded Disability Status Scale.
 This is a scale that increases from 0 to 10 depending on the severity of MS symptoms.
 It also consists of eight functional sub-scores that relate to how well specific systems or functions in your body work, such as bowel bladder, visual, etc. These were our main targets of prediction.

 We can see a significant improvement by MS-BERT over the baseline in prediction of EDSS, raising Weighted-F1 from 0.897 to 0.941.
-Interestingly, our model performed better alone than when it was combined with rule based functions through a simple if statement or through Snorkel.
+Interestingly, our model performed better alone than when it was combined with rule based functions through a simple if statement or through Snorkel. _Want to learn more about Snorkel and how we used it?
+Check out our Snorkel [tutorial](COMING SOON)!_

 Additionally, we see a very large improvement over baseline when looking at performance on sub-score prediction.
 Improving the mean accuracy (or Micro-F1)  by a massive 29.3%.
 This large gain is interesting because sub-score prediction is a much harder task.
 Sub-scores are not directly stated within the notes like EDSS.
 Instead they are often referenced, or symptoms for each sub-score are described.
 Thus, the significant improvement may come from MS-BERT’s ability to better capture the contextual information in order to determine sub-scores.